Kawas (mythology)

-II.
-Meaning and function of kawas:
+Meaning and function

-It is believed that Kawas are messengers of Kakrayan or God, the Almighty and creator of everything.
-They have the power to see into the past and future and are said to regulate the world according to Kakrayan’s plan.
-Kawasan (kawas+an) refers to something mysterious and may have had a deeper meaning as a dwelling place for kawas.
-Kawas is a set of spiritual beliefs and may be considered to be a religion, Beliefs and Practices.

-Kakrayan, the Almighty: The concept of spiritual healers has long been a part of many cultures, including the Amis people.
+The concept of spiritual healers has long been a part of many cultures, including the Amis people.
 This includes the belief in a great and powerful creator, Kakrayan, who is responsible for all that exists and regulates the world according to his will.

-III.
-Role of kawas in regulating the world:

-Kawas are believed to be messengers of this divine power, capable of seeing into both the past and the future.
-They are thought to regulate the world in accord with the will of Kakrayan.
-Kaawsakawas, a spiritual belief system:
+Kawas are believed to be capable of seeing into both the past and the future.

+It is believed that Kawas are messengers of Kakrayan or God, the Almighty and creator of everything, and regulate the world in accord with Kakrayan's will.
+They have the power to see into the past and future and are said to regulate the world according to Kakrayan's plan.
+Kawasan refers to something mysterious and may have had a deeper meaning as a dwelling place for kawas.
+Kawas is a set of spiritual beliefs and may be considered to be a religion, a set of beliefs and practices.